aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `location` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom Location Service endpoints.",

+* `nas` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom nas Service endpoints.",

 ## Testing

 Credentials must be provided via the `ALICLOUD_ACCESS_KEY`, `ALICLOUD_SECRET_KEY` and `ALICLOUD_REGION` environment variables in order to run acceptance tests.